 Chair of board of trustees

-Emma Rees has been chairman of Phoenix Enterprises for the past three years.
+Emma Rees has been chairman of Phoenix Enterprises since 2013.

 She says "The reason I joined Phoenix is to make a difference to the lives of those that are struggling to deal with day-to-day life.
 Most of us go about our daily business and take for granted how easy it is to …well ….just function!
 The Service Users that we have under our care suffer from a variety of illnesses and disabilities.
 This could be depression, Autism, they may have suffered a trauma in their lives, or be recovering from a substance dependancy.
 Mental health issues can affect anyone and one in 4 people are currently suffering ….probably someone you know!